 J’ouvert Mike repping the #VIStrong Tee at the preparty

-The USC fun kicked off with the pre-party in Miami the night before we set sail, giving you a slight taste of what was to come for the next four days on board the Carnival Sensation.
+The USC fun kicked off with the pre-party in Miami the night before we set sail.
+This gave you a slight taste of what was to come for the next four days on board the Carnival Sensation.
 While the pre-party venue was not ideal for a soca fete, one could not deny the level of vibes felt throughout the night.
 Even standing in line waiting to get into the fete was bacchanal with shots of Cruzan Rum from my fellow Virgin Islander – the tuhn up master himself – Julien!
 Drink shots before the feteing start?
 Sign me ALL the way up!
 Attending the pre-party allowed cruisers to meet and mingle with the people they’d be partying with for the next several days.
 This was the perfect way to start the experience.

 Dat Ting Too Sweet